BroncBotz3481/YAGSL/README.md

 # Special Thanks to Team 7900!
 Trial N' Error
 Without the debugging and aid of Team 7900 the project could never be as stable or active as it is.

+# Special Thanks to Team 6238!
+Popcorn Penguins!
+Without their hardwork debugging the issue with feedforwards the 2024 release would not have been possible.
+Thank you!

 # Support our developers!